mohammababaee/Taxi-V3/README.md

 # Taxi-V3
-A simple Q-learning project with python
+A simple Q-learning project with python for Taxi-v3 using gym environment